goodguy1963/OctoPrint-XboxController/README.md

 - **Browser Compatibility**: Some browsers may have issues with the Gamepad API.
 Chrome and Firefox are recommended.
 - **Controller Reconnection**: Occasionally, a manual restart of OctoPrint may be required after reconnecting a controller.
-- **Multiple Controllers**: The plugin currently works best with a single controller connected.
+- **Multiple Controllers**: The plugin currently works best with a single controller connected per connection method.
 - **Wireless Controllers**: Some wireless controllers may have connection issues or increased latency.
 - **UI Element Display**: In some cases, UI elements may not display correctly.
 Clear your browser cache or try a different browser.
 - **Settings Loading**: If settings fail to load, try restarting OctoPrint or reinstalling the plugin.

 ## ❓ FAQ

+**Q: Can I use the controller both directly connected to the Pi and through my browser?**
+A: Yes!
+The plugin will detect both connection methods and show you which one is active.

 **Q: Can I use a PlayStation/Generic controller instead of Xbox?**
 A: Yes, most controllers that work with your operating system should work, though button mapping may differ.